 My sincere advice to fellow readers – do not wait till the fire built up on your back.
 Start budgeting from this month.
-For rest of the post I’ll go on putting points after points to convince you.
+For rest of the post, I’ll go on putting points after points to convince you.

 A budget may differentiate between a comfortable life and one spent in debt.
 Budgeting is smart, it safeguards your future.
 Life is hard as it is without irresponsible financial decisions!

 (See Also – Always Budget Your Finances and Avoid Surprises)

-Here are 10 reasons why you should start budgeting today!
+Here are 10 reasons why you should start budgeting today

 Avoiding bankruptcy and debt

 It is an indispensable tool to avoid falling into debt and struggling for years to get out, or even worse, filing for bankruptcy!

 Without a budget, you will surely feel a nasty shock when your money suddenly runs out, weeks before your next paycheck!

 Awareness of your current financial standing

-It will show you your financial trends over throughout your financial history, and will give you an indication of which way you’re going if you keep your current spending habits.
+It will show you your financial trends over throughout your financial history and will give you an indication of which way you’re going if you keep your current spending habits.

 Exposing your spending habits

-Leakage expenses are the little things we pay without noticing, but in the end pile up to cause an unaccounted for decrease in our balance.
+Leakage expenses are the little things we pay without notice, but in the end pile up to cause an unaccounted for a decrease in our balance.

 It will encourage you to find more economical options for getting various products and services, such as buying in bulk or saving on cell phone plans.

 Identifying your financial priorities

 While making your budget, you will identify and rank your financial priorities; you will put financial goals for yourself, you will be able to distinguish between your indispensable needs and your wants, which you can compromise on if you need to.

 Revealing your spending trends

 A budget is especially useful for identifying recurring financial trends, such as annual spending seasons (Christmas, summer, back to school … etc.) or periodic expenses such as vehicle and home repairs.

 Saving up for planned expenses

 Nothing better than being able to cover your planned expenses, such as going on vacations, making major purchases, starting home renovation projects or investing.

 Having an emergency fund

 No matter how much we take care, no matter how good we prepare, there will always be emergencies in life that take us by surprise.
-When time comes, having an emergency fund can mean the difference between life and death!
+When the time comes, having an emergency fund can mean the difference between life and death!